MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/faq-copilot-features.md

 Copilot is available in Customer Service workspace, Customer Service Hub, and [custom apps](../administer/copilot-powerapps-settings.md).

-## Which are the Copilot features available across apps?
+## Which are the copilot features available across apps?

 The following table describes the availability of Copilot features across apps.